stevenferrer/nero/README.md

 ## Motivation

-Throughout our codebase, we heavily use the `Repository` pattern and we often [write our queries manually](https://golang.org/pkg/database/sql/#example_DB_QueryContext).
+Throughout our codebase, we heavily use the *[repository pattern](https://martinfowler.com/eaaCatalog/repository.html)* and we often [write our queries manually](https://golang.org/pkg/database/sql/#example_DB_QueryContext).
 It becomes tedious when you have more and more tables to maintain.
-So, we decided to create `nero` to automate the task of writing the repository implementations.
+One small change and you end-up changing a lot of things.
+So, we decided to experiment on creating *nero* to automate the process of creating our *[data-access layer](https://en.wikipedia.org/wiki/Data_access_layer)* code.

 ## Inspiration

-In search for alternative [data-access layer](https://en.wikipedia.org/wiki/Data_access_layer), we discovered [ent](https://entgo.io/), an ORM that uses *code generation* to make fluent data-access API.
-We fell in-love with the idea and that's when we started to ponder about generating a *data-access layer* code that would *fit our needs*.
+Before we thought of this project, we tried many different ORMs and found [ent](https://entgo.io/). *Ent* is an ORM that uses *code generation* to make fluent and convenient data-access API.
+It is so convinient that we started using it on some parts of our system.

+However, due to our heavy use of *repository pattern*, it is still very difficult to for us to migrate all of our code.
+That's when we started to ponder about the idea generating our data access layer code.

 ## Goals